 - 1. Downtown Residential Overlay.
 The Downtown Residential Overlay applies to select parcels within the Downtown District that are located near the San Fernando Mall.
-It increases maximum floor area ratio (FAR), permits an extra story of development, and allows upper floor residential uses, subject to a conditional use permit. - 2.
+It allows an increases increased maximum floor area ratio (FAR), permits an extra story of development, and allows upper floor residential uses, subject to a conditional use permit. - 2.
 Neighborhood Services Overlay.
 The Neighborhood Services Overlay applies to parcels within the Maclay District located at and near the intersections of Maclay Avenue with Glenoaks Boulevard and with Eighth Street.
 It promotes the creation of mixed-use neighborhood centers with active, commercial ground floors. - 3.
 Flex-Use Overlay.
 The Workplace Flex District accommodates the Flex-Use Overlay, which applies to the parcels designated Workplace Flex along the north side of Truman Street.
-It permits the light industrial uses allowed by the underlying Workplace Flex designation, while also allowing the residential, office, retail, and service uses allowed under the adjacent Mixed-Use Corridor designation.
+It permits the light industrial uses (i.e., M-1 Limited Industrial, per the San Fernando Zoning Ordinance) allowed by the underlying Workplace Flex designation, while also allowing the residential, office, retail, and service uses allowed under the adjacent Mixed-Use Corridor designation District.